veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Alpha Version Disclaimer for Enhanced RTMP v\*

-This document details an 'alpha version' of the Enhanced Real-Time Messaging Protocol (a.k.a., E-RTMP) specification, version "\*".
+This document details an "alpha version" of the Enhanced Real-Time Messaging Protocol (a.k.a., E-RTMP) specification, version "\*".
 As we continue to refine and enhance the protocol, we remain open to implementing necessary updates based on user feedback and further testing.
 While there is a possibility of introducing breaking changes during the alpha stage, we are committed to maintaining the integrity of the General Availability (GA) versions and strive to ensure they remain free from breaking changes. \
 &nbsp; \
 We encourage developers, implementers, and stakeholders to actively participate in this development phase.
 Your feedback, whether it be bug reports, feature suggestions, or usability improvements, is invaluable and can be submitted via new issues in our GitHub repository at <[https://github.com/veovera/enhanced-rtmp](https://github.com/veovera/enhanced-rtmp)>.
 We are committed to transparently communicating updates and changes, ensuring that all stakeholders are informed and involved. \
 &nbsp; \